'Nina's Adventures' (1999).

 Sita Sings the Blues

-In 2002 Paley's husband (who was an animator) moved to India for six months because of a new job.
-After a month, he told her that his stay would be prolonged for another year.
-Paley paid a surprise visit to the country, only to be surprised herself when her husband no longer seemed interested in her.
-Upon her return to her homeland, he effectively terminated her relationship by sending her a mail.
-Depressed, Paley found comfort in the 'Ramayana', an ancient Indian poem that coincidentally mirrored what she had gone through recently.
-The Hindu mythological tale follow the gods Sita and Rama who, despite being incarnated as humans, still have marital troubles: Rama rejects Sita.
+When in 2002 Paley's marriage ended, she found comfort in the 'Ramayana', an ancient Indian poem that coincidentally mirrored what she had gone through recently.
+The Hindu mythological tale follows the gods Sita and Rama who, despite being incarnated as humans, still have marital troubles: Rama rejects Sita.
 Paley felt a strong emotional connection and decided to adapt the 'Ramayana' into an animated feature-length musical film, weaving her own relation problems into the narrative.
-The picture was animated in Flash, with scanned in watercolor paintings.
+The picture was animated in Flash, with scanned-in watercolor paintings.
 Afterwards she edited everything in Final Cut Pro.
 The end result, 'Sita Sings the Blues', premiered on 11 February 2008 during the Berlin International Film Festival.

 'Sita Sings the Blues' is a playful, but respectful adaptation of the Ramayana and Hinduism in general.
 The picture received positive reviews, among others by film critic Roger Ebert and 'Simpsons' creator Matt Groening, and won several awards.
-Unavoidably, the film also attracted controversy from people who felt the picture was offensive to Hindus, and others who felt a white Westerner shouldn't appropriate "foreign" culture, because it comes across as "racist" and "neocolonialist".
-Paley felt that an artist, above all, should mostly be true to her/his own vision.
-For this same reason, she didn't want to remove some copyrighted 1920s songs by Anne Hathaway on the soundtrack.
+Unavoidably, the film also attracted controversy from people who felt the picture was offensive to Hindus, and others who felt a white Westerner shouldn't appropriate another culture, because it comes across as "racist" and "neocolonialist".
+Paley felt that an artist, above all, should mostly be true to her of his own vision.
+For this same reason, she didn't want to remove some copyrighted 1920s songs by Annette Hanshaw on the soundtrack.
 She originally thought the recordings were old enough to be in the public domain, but it turned out that the compositions themselves weren't.
 Still, Paley wanted to keep the songs, since she was amazed that they fit the narrative so well.
-Using songs specifically recorded for the film would've felt contrived.
-While the fact that whether in an Indian ancient epic, 1920s American songs, or Paley's own personal experiences, the humanity is similar.
+Using songs specifically recorded for the film would have felt contrived.
+While some wondered whether 1920s American songs or Paley's own personal experiences belong in an Indian ancient epic, even though the humanity is similar.
 It all deals with the same timeless and universally recognizable emotions.
-To clear the copyright issues, she released 'Sita Sings the Blues' under a Creative Commons Share Alike license, meaning there are no exclusive rights to be granted.
+To avoid the copyright issues, she released 'Sita Sings the Blues' under a Creative Commons Share Alike license, meaning there are no exclusive rights to be granted.
 She did offer her assistance and endorsement for screenings and interviews.
-But otherwise, everybody is free to watch and share her film.
+But otherwise, everybody's free to watch and share her film.
 Because the only alternative she had was not making or releasing the film, something that happens too often with artists who lack enough money.

 Seder-Masochism

-One scene from the film, a musical segment titled 'This Land Is Mine', was already released earlier online, in October 2012, quickly becoming a viral hit.
+One scene from the film, a musical segment titled 'This Land Is Mine', was already released online in October 2012, and quickly became a viral hit.
 The scene depicts various people throughout history slaughtering each other over territory, set to 'The Exodus Song', written and recorded by Pat Boone.
 Many viewers felt it accurately portrayed the insanity of claiming land "because God gave it to me."
-Since the short also portrayed the Israeli-Palestinian conflict, some ironically criticized her both for "being a Zionist" and an "anti-Zionist".
+Since the short also portrayed the Israeli-Palestinian conflict, some ironically criticized her for both "being a Zionist" and an "anti-Zionist".

 Apocalypse Animated